AvaProtocol/OAK-docs/_docs/testnet-specs.md

 - Spec/Impl Versions: High number = testnet generation; low number = testnet runtime upgrades.
 Example: 10 for Testnet v1 genesis, 21 for Testnet v2 Patch 1.

-Testnet generation my not be backwards compatible with old networks.
-A periodic blockchain wipe is suggested for compatibility and to keep testnet resources available for other users.

 ### Testnet Migration Guidelines

 Testnet upgrade types fall into one of two categories: